evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 it's suggested that this is accomplished by adding more powerful build-commands for them to use.

 For our tutorial-game, we will only allow privileged builders to modify the world.
-The exception is crafting, where we will allow players to to use in-game commands to create specific, prescribed objects from recipes.
+The exception is crafting, which we will limit to repairing broken items by combining them with other repair-related items.

 ### Systems

 #### Do you base your game off an existing RPG system or make up your own?

-We will make use of [Open Adventure](http://www.geekguild.com/openadventure/), an 'old school' RRG-system that is available for free under the Creative Commons license.
+We will make use of [Open Adventure](http://www.geekguild.com/openadventure/), a simple 'old school' RPG-system that is available for free under the Creative Commons license.
 We'll only use a subset of the rules from the blue "basic" book.
 For the sake of keeping down the length of this tutorial we will limit what features we will include: